Want more information?

 Please fill out this google form and someone will contact you.

 Do you have a non-nursing bachelor’s degree and want to become a registered nurse?
-The VCU School of Nursing offers two options for second-degree candidates to change careers and obtain a B.S. in nursing.
+The VCU School of Nursing offers two options for second-degree candidates to shift careers and obtain a B.S. in nursing.

 The 19-month program, which starts with a new cohort each summer, develops the nursing knowledge and skills needed for professional practice.
 After earning a B.S. in nursing, graduates are eligible to apply to take the National Council Licensure Examination for registered nurse licensure.